Are your Client Lifecycle Management (CLM) processes playing in sync?

 1. Address poor-performing CLM functions.
 To ensure that each phase of the CLM delivers a remarkable client experience, evaluate each function throughout the client journey and process through your clients’ eyes.
 You will undoubtedly find that some elements are working exceptionally well, while others are falling behind.
 No-one would suggest that you replace the entire orchestra when the woodwind section is the only one performing poorly.
 The route to success is to address the issue step by step.
 Tackle each sub-standard function one by one, while being careful to preserve all that is good.

 2. Connect the dots to eliminate CLM siloes.
 CLM has to be viewed as a unified whole to deliver consistent and effective client service, across all phases of the lifecycle.
 Clients become frustrated when an amazing onboarding experience is followed by unresponsive and substandard ongoing management.
-While each section of an orchestra may play beautifully, in time and on key as an individual team, the overall affect is compromised if they are unable to synchronise with other sections.
+While each section of an orchestra may play beautifully, in time, and on key as an individual team, the overall effect is compromised if they are unable to synchronise with other sections.

 3. Ensure oversight and control.
 An orchestra can’t perform a memorable symphony without a conductor.
 With no individual or team in place to govern the overall connectivity of the sum of the parts, the likelihood of achieving a cohesive, delightful outcome is at risk.
 The same is certainly true for CLM.